Language reference

 println(sum([1, 2, 3, 4, 5], 0)) // 15Everything is an expression

-No statements.
-If/else, match, and blocks all return values.
+If, match, and blocks all return values.
+Every if requires an else.
 The last expression in a block is its value.

 x = 5